PedroMesquita1211171/VaccinationManager/docs/SprintB/US/US9/US9.md

 **From the client clarifications:**

 > **Question:** Should the system ask for the specific type of the vaccine on the creation of a Vaccination Center?

-> **Question** Which field can we use as a key to validate if a given vaccination center is already registered?
+> **Question:** Which field can we use as a key to validate if a given vaccination center is already registered?

-> **Question** Are there any acceptance criteria for the data such as number of digits, usual of specific characters.
+> **Question:** Are there any acceptance criteria for the data such as number of digits, usual of specific characters.

-> **Question** Regarding each center's schedule, I would like to know if the schedule varies for each day (week day and weekend for example) or if it's the same for everyday.
+> **Question:** Regarding each center's schedule, I would like to know if the schedule varies for each day (week day and weekend for example) or if it's the same for everyday.
 I would also like to know if the slot duration and number of vaccines per slot varies by day or stays constant.

->**Question** Does the opening hour has to be a smaler number number than the closing hour (ex: opens at 8:00 and closes at 21:00), or can it also be have night hours (ex: opens at 20:00 and closes at 7:00)?
+>**Question:** Does the opening hour has to be a smaler number number than the closing hour (ex: opens at 8:00 and closes at 21:00), or can it also be have night hours (ex: opens at 20:00 and closes at 7:00)?

 ### 1.3.
 Acceptance Criteria